Three tips to improve your writing rhythm

 You should also read out loud things you haven't written.
 And read a variety of things -- plays, novels, direct mail pieces, newspaper articles, Web sites, poems.
 Read bad writing and read writing that's so beautiful your knees buckle.
 Listen to the rhythm while you're reading.
 How does it make you feel?
 More importantly, how does it make your gut feel?
 Your gut will never lie to you -- learn to trust it.

-In addition, Michele is also a national speaker and author, has completed two novels, and is a contributing author to the "Entrepreneur Press Start Up Guide to Information Marketing" and "Trust Your Heart: Transform Your Ideas to Income" (which is also an Amazon Bestseller).
-She holds a double major in English and Communications from the University of Wisconsin-Madison.
-Currently she lives in the mountains of Prescott, Arizona with her husband Paul and her two border collies, Nick and Cassie.
+In addition, she’s also a bestselling fiction writer (she’s published 2 psychological thrillers/suspense/mystery novels and has a new 3–book series due out summer of 2018) and holds a double major in English and Communications from the University of Wisconsin–Madison.
+Currently she lives in the mountains of Prescott, Arizona with her husband Paul and southern squirrel hunter Cassie.